derrick/dream_cheeky/README.md

 Big Red Button ``(1d34:000d)``
 USB Fidget ``(1d34:0001)``

-Please get in touch if you have an unsupported Dream Cheeky devices.
+Please get in touch if you have an unsupported Dream Cheeky device.

 ## Usage